abrasive/shairport/OPENBSD.md

 ----
 This is an initial note about installing Shairport Sync on OpenBSD.
 Shairport Sync compiles and runs natively on OpenBSD using the `sndio` back end.

-Unlike FreeBSD, it seems that OpenBSD does not use the directory `/usr/local/etc` as a system configuration directory (`sysconfdir`) but follows the same practice as Linux in using `/etc` as the default `sysconfdir`.
+Unlike FreeBSD, it seems that OpenBSD does not use the directory `/usr/local/etc` as a system configuration directory ("`sysconfdir`") but follows the same practice as Linux in using `/etc` as the default `sysconfdir`.

 General
 ----